NOTICE TO BLOOD DONORS

 - Collect and retain test results for each donation and, if necessary, provide you with test results or request further tests.

-- Access your test results in the event of accidental blood exposure.
+- Access your test results in the event of accidental contact with your blood.

 - Advise you regarding our programs and donor events.